carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Inclusion

 We want to create an inclusive and welcoming environment at the conference.
 We are providing travel assistance to facilitate attendance from as wide a group as possible.
-We are collecting full details to identify needs for childcare and mobility, accessibility and dietary preferences during registeration.
+We are collecting full details to identify needs for childcare and mobility, accessibility and dietary preferences during registration.
 Feel free to reach out to the organizers and staff if they can improve your participation at CarpentryCon. (see *Allies, Carpentries, Code of Conduct, Diversity, Emergency*)

 #### J: Job Board, Join the Carpentries